Western Water Assessment (WWA)

 This project seeks to better understand the impacts of electricity generation on freshwater resources in a warming world.
 Particular attention has been paid to the impacts of shifts in water resources on national and regional electricity generation.

-Update of the Climate Change in Colorado report
+Update of the Update of the Climate Change in Colorado report report

 WWA comprehensively updated and expanded their well-received 2008 Climate Change in Colorado report, co-produced with the Colorado Water Conservation Board.
 The report synthesized the best available climate science relevant to the state’s water resources.